N2SL-UNIST/n2sl/_members/daeun-lee.md

   github: DaEun2Lee
 ---

 Daeun Lee received the B.S. degree from the Department of Computer Engineering, Chungbuk National University (CBNU), South Korea, in 2023.
 She is currently pursuing the combined M.S./Ph.D. degree with the Department of Computer Science and Engineering, Ulsan National Institute of Science and Technology (UNIST).
-Her research interests include networking technologies, cloud computing,sensing and data analytics.
+Her research interests include networking technologies, cloud computing, sensing and data analytics.

 Last updated: 2024